ZiarayZ/pd2-muted-jump-and-crouch-casing-mode/README.md

 Original: https://modworkshop.net/mod/21592

 WARNING:<br>
-Any mod that hooks onto the check jump and check duck methods in PlayerMaskOff is incompatible.<br>
+Any mod that hooks onto the check jump and check duck methods in PlayerMaskOff should be incompatible.<br>